JaneliaSciComp/SongExplorer/README.md

 the right panel are now displayed snippets of detected waveforms which are within that circle.
 The size of the circle can be adjusted with the `Circle Radius` slider and the number of snippets displayed with `gui_snippet_n{x,y}` in "configuration.pysh".
-Nominally the snippets are all similar to one another since they are neighbors in the clustered space.
-They will each be labeled "detected time", "detected frequency", or "detected ambient" to indicate which threshold criterion they passed and that they were detected (as opposed to annotated, predicted, or missed; see below).
+The snippets should exhibit some similarity to one another since they are neighbors in the clustered space.
+They will each be labeled "detected time", "detected frequency", or "detected neither" to indicate which threshold criterion they passed and that they were detected (as opposed to annotated, predicted, or missed; see below).
 The color is the scale bar-- yellow is loud and purple is quiet.
 Clicking on a snippet will show it in